jeraldrich/blog/docs/python_go_future.rst

 The road of software project estimation and often meanders when over confidence on how easy you think a solution is, encounters something in which your original design did not anticipate.
 Maybe this special case can be accounted for easily, but other times, it may require a complete change in the underlying design.

-Being able to rapidly discover what those edge cases are, and being able to modify your project to account for it, rather than having to refactor an initially elegant but often times overly-complex class hierarchy, allows you to focus on rapidly iterating and figure out ‘what works’ right now.
+Being able to rapidly discover what those edge cases are, and being able to modify your project to account for it, rather than having to refactor a complex class hierarchy, allows you to focus on rapidly iterating and figure out ‘what works’ right now.

 Like a simple command, if your software library, method, or program just does 'one thing and one thing well', it can easily be utilized without the implementor having to be aware of the underlying details.